 How to automatically correct chromatic aberration in Lightroom

 Chromatic aberration is quite easy to correct in Adobe Lightroom.
 In the develop module, scroll down, and open the ‘Lens Correction Panel.’
 This panel has two sections: the ‘Profiles’ section and the more advanced ‘Manual’ section.
 Adobe will automatically preload the profile for all major camera and lens models.
 If your lens was not selected, you could browse and select it yourself by clicking the right arrow icon, which brings up the supported camera lens manufacturers and models.

 If you look at the illustration below, you will see that Adobe Lightroom loaded the correct lens profile for my Nikon 28-300mm f/3 – 5.6 lens.
 Now click the ‘Remove Chromatic Aberration’ box, and Adobe Lightroom will automatically correct the color fringing.

 How to manually correct color fringing in Adobe Lightroom Lens Corrections Manual Palette

 Since Adobe has built lens profiles for all major camera manufacturers, it is rare that selecting the automatic chromatic aberration checkbox will not produce optimal results.

 You can use the panel’s sliders to manually correct for green and purple fringing, or you can select the eyedropper and click on the offending color in the photograph.
 Once you choose the purple and green areas, Adobe Lightroom will attempt to correct the color in the edges.
 Then you can fine-tune the color de-fringing amount and hue using the sliders provided.

+The final result uses the manual method starting with the eyedropper and then fine-tuning with the sliders.
 You can download the final image from the Pinnacles Geology photograph.